TryItOnline/tiosetup/README.md

 ## Dyalog APL

-To run Dyalog APL you will need a licence and Dyalog CLassic and Unicode RPMs for 64-bit arch.
+To run Dyalog APL you will need a licence and Dyalog Classic and Unicode RPMs for 64-bit arch.
 TIO has such a licence.
 If you choose not to get a licence and thus do not have an installation image, the TIO installation script for Dyalog APL will generate errors which can be safely ignored.
-Dyalog is free for non-commercial usage; you can apply for a licence at <https://dyalog.com/prices-and-licences.htm>
+Dyalog is free for non-commercial usage; you can apply for a licence at <https://dyalog.com/prices-and-licences.htm>.

 ## Setup scripts structure